xtensor-stack/xsimd/docs/source/index.rst

 on a batch of values at once, and thus provide a way to significantly accelerate code execution.
 However, these instructions differ between microprocessor vendors and compilers.

 `xsimd` provides a unified means for using these features for library authors.

-Namely, it enables manipulation of batches of scalar and complex numbers with the same arithmetic operators and common mathematical functions as for single values.
+The core of the library consist in a parametrized vector type, :ref:`Batch Types`, and a set of operations to perform :ref:`Arithmetic Operations`, :ref:`Data Transfer`, and many common mathemtical functions, as for single values.

-There are several ways to use `xsimd`:
+There are several ways to use `xsimd` using those :ref:`Batch Types` and
+operations:

 - one can write a generic, vectorized, algorithm and compile it as part of their application build, with the right architecture flag;